Search Close

 Sustainability Week

-Halmstad University’s first sustainability week will be held on 8–12 December.
+Halmstad University’s second sustainability week will be held on 9–13 March.
 It will consist of five days of lectures, exhibitions and activities highlighting the area of sustainable development.
-Throughout the week, sustainability will be the focus around the campus.
-You are welcome to participate, be inspired and gain new knowledge!
+The themes for the week are sustainable mobility and sustainable food production.

 Programme